-Lumbar intervertebral discs, facet joints, sacroiliac joint, ligaments, fascia, muscles, and nerve root dura have been shown to be capable of transmitting pain in the lumbar spine with resulting symptoms of low back pain and lower extremity pain (18,103).
-The diagnostic blocks applied in the precision diagnosis of chronic low back pain include lumbar facet joint nerve blocks, lumbar provocation discography, and sacroiliac joint blocks (66,129,130).
+Lumbar intervertebral discs, facet joints, sacroiliac joint, ligaments, fascia, muscles, and nerve root dura have been shown to be capable of transmitting pain in the lumbar spine with resulting symptoms of low back pain and lower extremity pain (18,122).
+The diagnostic blocks applied in the precision diagnosis of chronic low back pain include lumbar facet joint nerve blocks and lumbar provocation discography.